-3. Develop your inbound marketing strategy
+3. Develop your content marketing strategy

 The consultant will then create an inbound marketing plan or playbook that will be used as a guide for marketing your product or service offering.

-4. Take an SEO first approach to content
+4. Apply SEO best practices to content

 The consultant will research what keywords your competitors are ranking for.
 The search intent for keywords will be determined.
 Queries from Google Search Console will be examined.